Azure/communication-monitoring/README.md

 # Azure Communication Services communication monitoring

-Azure Communication Services communication monitoring enables Azure Communication Services developers to inspect the state of a call to debug or monitor their solution.
+Azure Communication Services communication monitoring is a UI component that enables Azure Communication Services developers to inspect the state of a local call to debug or monitor their solution.
 When building a solution, developers might need visibility for debugging into general call information such as the Call ID or advanced states (bitrate, received and sent packets are a few examples).
 The Communication Monitoring tool provides developers this information and more.

 ## Capabilities